 Action # Title Description Total Funds Contributing 4.1 Mental Health and School Culture and Climate Mental Health: Maintain staff to increase mental health services and academic counseling services.
-Secure three additional Behavioral Support Assistants to provide extra support for mental health services.
-Psychologist: Maintain Mental Health Services - School Psychologist 100% FTE \$578,107.93 No 4.2 Additional Supplemental Support Services Upon reviewing our local and state assessment data broken down by subgroup data, KESD has identified several performance and outcome gaps and general programmatic/instructional needs for the English learner, Foster Youth, and low income student population.
-Our English learner, Foster Youth and low income students show the most opportunity for continued academic improvement based on the most \$99,000.00 Yes
+Maintain Behavioral Support Assistants to provide extra support for mental health services.
+Psychologist: Maintain Mental Health Services - School Psychologist 100% FTE \$585,107.93 No

-Action # Title Description Total Funds Contributing current state and local ELA and Math data as reflected in the metric tables.
-Based on a local needs assessment Kingsburg has found that our English learners, Foster Youth, and low income students need additional support and scaffolds to be successful.
-Given that our EL, Foster Youth, and Low-income state indicator falls below the whole group in both math and ELA, which has traditionally not had equality in academic learning outcomes, KECSD will implement a Multi-tiered System of Support (MTSS) at all sites, providing students with social-emotional learning and mental health support principally directed to our most vulnerable students.
+Action # Title Description Total Funds Contributing 4.2 Additional Supplemental Support Services Upon reviewing our local and state assessment data broken down by subgroup data, KECSD has identified several performance and outcome gaps and general programmatic/instructional needs for the English learner, Foster Youth, and low income student population.
+Our English learner, Foster Youth and low income students show the most opportunity for continued academic improvement based on the most current state and local ELA and Math data as reflected in the metric tables.
+Based on a local needs assessment Kingsburg has found that our English learners, Foster Youth, and low income students need additional support and scaffolds to be successful. \$105,000.00 Yes Given that our EL, Foster Youth, and Low-income state indicator falls below the whole group in both math and ELA, which has traditionally not had equality in academic learning outcomes, KECSD will implement a Multi-tiered System of Support (MTSS) at all sites, providing students with social-emotional learning and mental health support principally directed to our most vulnerable students.
 A multi-tier approach to the early identification and support of students with learning and behavior needs, otherwise known as Response to Intervention or RTI will also continue to be implemented.
 RTI ensures struggling learners are provided with interventions at increasing levels of intensity to accelerate their rate of learning.
 Increased communication and collaboration between support staff and general education teachers will take place during monthly professional learning communities.
 Resources and extra support will be identified as part of the PLC process.
 The district will assist in providing supplemental resources and materials when a need is determined.
-Support staff such as the addition of paraprofessionals will provide physical and academic assistance to students EL, FY, and Li students and any student who needs additional services.
+Support staff such as the addition of paraprofessionals will provide physical and academic assistance to students EL, FY, and LI students and any student who needs additional services.
 All subgroups will receive quality and appropriate intervention to ensure equity for all subgroups.
-The district will provide intervention materials to support MTSS and RTI at all grade levels and professional development/coaching to support differentiated instruction principally directed towards meeting the needs of EL, Foster Youth, and LI students.
-Student well-being is foundational to academic success.
-While dealing with stress is a normal part of life, for some students, stress can adversely affect their physical, emotional, and psychological health.
-A multi-tiered system of support will ensure students get help promptly within the general education setting.
+The district will provide intervention materials to support MTSS and RTI at all grade levels and professional development/coaching to support differentiated